ValueMelody/melody-auth/docs/authentication.md

 PKCE introduces a dynamically generated, one-time-use secret called a **code verifier** that is used to secure the authorization code exchange process.
 This eliminates the need for client secrets in public clients while maintaining security.

+Melody Auth accepts the `S256` code challenge method by default.
+The weaker `plain` method is disabled unless `systemConfig.enablePlainPkceMethod` is explicitly set to `true` in `server/src/configs/variable.ts`.

 ## Security Benefits

 - **Prevents Authorization Code Interception**: Even if an attacker intercepts the authorization code, they cannot exchange it for tokens without the original code verifier